Thank you for reading our post, please rate this article at the end.

 Found in fresh and brackish waters, Plecos have adapted to survive out of the water by developing the ability to breathe through their skin.
 They can also store oxygen inside their belly to survive for up to 30 hours without water.

-This type of fish has tough skin, which enables it to survive harsh and dry living conditions as they “wiggle” on dry land to find new habitats.
+This type of fish has tough skin, which enables it to survive harsh, dry conditions as it “wiggles” on dry land to find new habitats.

 In conclusion, we’ve embarked on a deep dive into the aquatic enigma: How Long Can a Fish Live Out of Water?
 We have traversed the vast oceans of knowledge, navigated through rivers of research, and emerged with a profound and intriguing understanding.

 A fish’s breath of life is not as we, terrestrial beings, perceive it.
 They pull life from the water; every gill and scale is designed for aquatic existence.
-Thus, their survival out of water varies greatly depending on the species.
+Thus, their survival out of water varies greatly across species.

-We have found that it is indeed possible for certain species to survive out of water, but only for a limited time.
+We have found that certain species can survive out of water for only a limited time.
 A fish out of water is akin to a bird in a vacuum; its survival depends on its ability to adapt to an environment it was not designed for.

 The lungfish may endure for years without water, while others, like the goldfish, struggle to survive for mere minutes.
 It’s a dance of survival and evolution as every fish grapples with the ticking time bomb that is its life out of water.